EDGAR SANTANA, RIGHT HANDED PITCHER

 Santana stayed with the Pirates all year, appearing in 69 games.
 They used him mostly to pitch the seventh inning, but sometimes in the sixth and eighth.
 He didn’t get off to a great start, with a 4.50 ERA, but the Pirates stuck with him and he was outstanding in July and August, with a 0.66 ERA.
 He had a rough month in September, with two bad games that inflated his ERA from 2.42 to 3.26.
 Unfortunately, his season ended when he hurt his elbow on a pitch in September 21.
 He had Tommy John surgery almost immediately afterward.
 For the season he showed very good control, but didn’t miss as many bats as you’d expect.
 He had only a limited platoon split.

-Santana got himself established as a key reliever for the Pirates, so the injury was disappointing.
-He should be ready at the start of 2020 and the Pirates certainly need help in the bullpen.
-He has two options left, in case the Pirates find he needs some time in the minors.
+Santana got himself established as a key reliever for the Pirates, so the injury and suspension were disappointing.
+He appeared to be nearly ready in spring 2020 and the Pirates certainly need help in the bullpen.
+He has two options left.

 |2020: Major league minimum